justinstenning/Direct3D-Rendering-Cookbook/README.md

-  function correctly for you, the compiled assets are available separately from [OneDrive](https://onedrive.live.com/?cid=1E4B8ED6FFC56FDC&id=1E4B8ED6FFC56FDC%211800), they just need to be copied to the correct build location.
-The MeshContentTask is not working when the *.fbx files do not get converted to *.cmo in your build output directory.
+  function correctly for you, the compiled assets are available separately from [OneDrive](https://onedrive.live.com/?cid=1E4B8ED6FFC56FDC&id=1E4B8ED6FFC56FDC%211800), they just need to be copied to the correct build output location.
+You know if the MeshContentTask is not working when the *.fbx files do not get converted to *.cmo in your build output directory.

 *****************************************

-* All desktop recipes (compatible with VS2012 and VS2013):
+* All desktop recipes (compatible with VS2012, VS2013 and VS2015):
 `.\D3DRendering.sln`

 * All Windows Store apps recipes (VS2013 only):
 `.\D3DRendering.vs2013.WinRT.sln`

-* SharpDX 2.5.1 (beta) and BulletSharp
+* D3DCompiler redistributable
 `.\External`

 *****************************************